arcolvin/Python-Practice/README.md

 ## Level 7

-Utilizing Classes, and any other Python tool or module not previously mentioned
+Utilizing self built classes, and any other Python tool or module not previously mentioned